stjet/hedgeblog/posts/shimeji_book_club_1_3.md

 \[0\]: Why not?
 How unusual. [wasona](wasona.com) is a great way to learn
 \[1\]: xrussianfanclub \[at\] xrotonmail \[dot\] com, xrussia \[at\] xrussia \[dot\] dev, except change all x's to p's
 \[2\]: Hemingway's "For Whom the Bell Tolls" must too, be recommended.
 Thematically, it feels quite similar.
 "The Sun Also Rises", also by Hemingway, is quite different, but also good.
 That book almost seems like an earlier stage of an evolution into the themes of other two books.
 By that, I mean that the themes of emptiness and disillusionment with the hedonistic life ("The Sun Also Rises") seem as if they could naturally progress to the acceptance of struggle (in the other two books).
 Curiously, "For Whom the Bell Tolls" and "The Old Man and the Sea" were in fact written decades after "The Sun Also Rises".
-\[3\]: Hemingway ended up killing himself after suffering from injuries and sickness.
-I fear this may be insensitive, but I wonder if he would have considered this contrary to the values expressed in "The Old Man and the Sea".
-I don't know, but I don't fault him for doing what he did
-\[4\]: There are many instances, but the title of the book being Holden's mishearing of a poem proves to me Holden's childlike nature
+\[3\]: There are many instances, but the title of the book being Holden's mishearing of a poem proves to me Holden's childlike nature
-\[5\]: I normally like puns and wordplay (Shimeji Simulation has tons!), but I only found one or two funny...
+\[4\]: I normally like puns and wordplay (Shimeji Simulation has tons!), but I only found one or two funny...
-\[6\]: In the colloquial sense
+\[5\]: In the colloquial sense